Scalable Spike Source Localization in Extracellular Recordings using Amortized Variational Inference: Method

 The generative process of our exponential model is as follows,

 In our observation model, the amplitudes are drawn from an isotropic Gaussian distribution with a variance of one.
 We chose this Gaussian observation model for computational simplicity and since it is convenient to work with when using VAEs.
+This is because learning the variance of the observation model in a VAE can be numerically unstable \cite{rybkin2021simple}.
 We discuss the limitations of our modeling assumptions in Section~\ref{sec:discussion} and propose several extensions for future works.

 For our prior distributions, we were careful to set sensible parameter values.
-We found that inference, especially for a spike detected near the edge of the MEA, is sensitive to the mean of the prior distribution of $a_{i,k}$, therefore, we set $\mu_{a_{i,k}} = \lambda\alpha_{i,k,j_{min}}$ where $\alpha_{i,k,j_{min}}$ is the smallest negative amplitude peak of $s_{i,k}$.
-We choose this heuristic because the absolute value of $\alpha_{i,k,j_{min}}$ will always be smaller than the absolute value of the amplitude of the spike at the source location, due to potential decay.
-Therefore, scaling $\alpha_{i,k,j_{min}}$ by $\lambda$ gives a sensible value for $\mu_{a_{i,k}}$.
+We found that inference, especially for a spike detected near the edge of the MEA, is sensitive to the mean of the prior distribution of $a_{n}$, therefore, we set $\mu_{a_{n}} = \lambda\alpha_{n,m_{min}}$ where $\alpha_{n,m_{min}}$ is the smallest negative amplitude peak of $s_{n}$.
+We choose this heuristic because the absolute value of $\alpha_{n,m_{min}}$ will always be smaller than the absolute value of the amplitude of the spike at the source location, due to potential decay.
+Therefore, scaling $\alpha_{n,m_{min}}$ by $\lambda$ gives a sensible value for $\mu_{a_{n}}$.
 We empirically choose $\lambda = 2$ for the final method after performing a grid search over $\lambda = \{1, 2, 3\}$.
-The parameter, $\sigma_{a}$, does not have a large affect on the inferred location so we set it to be approximately the standard deviation of the $\boldsymbol{\alpha}_{i,k,j_{min}}$ (50).
-The location prior means, $\mu_{x_{s_{i,k}}}, \mu_{y_{s_{i,k}}}, \mu_{z_{s_{i,k}}}$, are set to the location of the minimum amplitude channel, $p_{c_{j_{min}}}$, for the given spike.
-The location prior standard deviations, $\sigma_{x}, \sigma_{y}, \sigma_{z}$, are set to large constant values to flatten out the distributions since we do not want the location estimate to be overly biased towards $p_{c_{j_{min}}}$.
+The parameter, $\sigma_{a}$, does not have a large affect on the inferred location so we set it to be approximately the standard deviation of the $\boldsymbol{\alpha}_{n,m_{min}}$ (50).
+The location prior means, $\mu_{x_{s_{n}}}, \mu_{y_{s_{n}}}, \mu_{z_{s_{n}}}$, are set to the location of the minimum amplitude channel, $p_{c_{m_{min}}}$, for the given spike.
+The location prior standard deviations, $\sigma_{x}, \sigma_{y}, \sigma_{z}$, are set to large constant values to flatten out the distributions since we do not want the location estimate to be overly biased towards $p_{c_{m_{min}}}$.